Avinash174/Catlog/README.md

 # Catlog

-A new Flutter Shopping App.
+A New Flutter Shopping App.

 ## Getting Started